TSE-Systems/tse-analytics-docs/docs/get-started/data-export.md

 ![Finalizing the report.png](/images/Finalizing the report.png)

+!!! note
-> **Note**: When performing data analysis, if you click *Add to Report* and nothing appears to happen, your data has actually been successfully added to the report.
+    When performing data analysis, if you click *Add to Report* and nothing appears to happen, your data has actually been successfully added to the report.
 The reason nothing is visible is that the Report Window is not currently open or active.
 To view the report, open the **Report Window** by navigating to:**Toolbox → Utils → Report**.
-{style='note'}
->

 ### 3. Example Workflow

 Suppose you have performed One-way ANOVA and Regression analyse on your dataset and want to consolidate the results into a report: